12. Cultural Criminology

 Introduction: Something Old, Something New, Something Borrowed, and Something [Black and] Blue

 This chapter introduces students to cultural criminology, a perspective that reworks and breathes new life into the study of crime and crime control by adapting older methods and theories to present contexts.
 Culture is a foundational concept of the perspective, and cultural criminology views culture as dynamic—always shifting and evolving.
 Cultural criminology examines the way culture both reflects and affects crime and crime control, while also examining how certain cultural practices are criminalised.
 Cultural criminology was influenced by the Chicago School of Sociology; the new deviance theory of the 1960s, including subcultural and labeling theories; as well as interactionist theories from Britain, most notably moral panic theory.
 Cultural criminology shifts the focus of criminology away from background factors such as age, social class, and racialised identity; and emphasises instead the immediate “existential ‘foreground’ of crime” (Hayward, 2016, p.
 299), or the immediate pleasures and experiences of those who break the law.
 Cultural criminology is a critical perspective that examines social and economic shifts in contemporary times—an era referred to by social theorists as [pb_glossary id=”250″]late modernity[/pb_glossary] (Giddens, 1984, 1990).
 Cultural criminologists argue that capitalism is transformed in important ways in late modernity, resulting in the commodification of lifestyles and the image and treating crime and punishment as objects to be consumed pleasurably as popular entertainment in film, TV, music and video games (Young, 2007).
-In summary, cultural criminology is a rapidly evolving subfield that includes many approaches, but at core is a three-part “framework concerned with meaning, power, and existential accounts of crime, punishment and control” (Hayward, 2016: 300, original emphasis).
+In summary, cultural criminology is a rapidly evolving subfield that includes many approaches, but at its core is a three-part “framework concerned with meaning, power, and existential accounts of crime, punishment and control” (Hayward, 2016: 300, original emphasis).

 definition